 Now click [NEXT] and move to the next screen.
 Here you will see the info which should match Circle(3) in the CONFIG screenshot above, except that in the CONFIG file the two letters 'co' should be added just before the text seen in the screenshot below.
 Again, compare the above CONFIG screenshot to this one to see exactly what that looks like.

 Circle(4) and Circle(5) need to be valid credentials for logging into e-automate.
-The user does not need any special permissions.
+The user needs to have admin credentials into eautomate.
 We suggest you take a moment now and test the login by copying/pasting into e-auto and confirming that they work and contain no typos.

-Circle (6) indicates the time of day the analytics tables will be updated.
+Circle (6) indicates the time of day the analytics tables will be updated, we typically recommend setting this for 2:00 am.
 A standard update takes from five to fifteen minutes to complete.
 An initial build of the tables can take as many as three hours to complete.
 Please confirm you have no scheduled maintenance (backups, etc) or heavy data entry (automated data pushes from Printfleet or FMAudit, for instance) scheduled in this window.

-IF YOU HAVE MADE ANY CHANGES to any of the data in the config file, you need to re-initialize the service (the service only reads from the CONFIG upon initialization, it does not 'read live' every time it fires).
-If you found no issues with the CONFIG file please contact us at firstname.lastname@example.org so we can help you dig deeper into the problem.
-The below only applies if you need to re-initialize the service.
+IF YOU HAVE MADE ANY CHANGES to any of the data in the config file, you will need to save those changes and restart the da_DataProcessService (the service only reads from the CONFIG upon initialization, it does not 'read live' every time it fires).
+If you found no issues with the CONFIG file please contact us at email@example.com so we can help you dig deeper into the problem.